Concierge Medicine Reinvented

 Total cholesterol (and total/HDL ratio)

-Sum of cholesterol across lipoproteins; higher levels correlate with increased cardiovascular risk.
+Sum of cholesterol across lipoproteins.
+Higher levels correlate with increased cardiovascular risk.

 Total cholesterol (and total/HDL ratio)